-- Official transcript from all colleges attended.
+- 1. Application - 2. \$20.00 non-refundable fee - Certificate of Immunization - 4.
+Official high school transcript or GED - a.
+Professional evaluations required showing the equivalent of a U. S. High School Diploma from a regionally accredited High School.
+The list of professional evaluators and all forms are available on the website. - Official transcript from all colleges attended.
 Professional evaluations required.
-The list of professional evaluators and all forms are available on the website. - Verification of Lawful Presence - 7.
-Testing (COMPASS for Associates, SAT/ACT for Bachelors) - 8.
-Applicants whose first language is not English must provide proof of English proficiency. - 9.
-An International Student Financial Statement Form (provides applicant identification information, names of dependents who will accompany the applicant to the United States, names of sponsors who will provide financial support, and the name of a contact person in the United States who may assist applicant with receiving and sending information). - 10.
+The list of professional evaluators and all forms are available on the website. - 6.
+Copy of Valid Passport - SAT/ACT scores to exempt Learning Support or acceptable English Placement Index (EPI) and Math Placement Index (MPI) scores.
+EPI and MPI are based on Accuplacer scores and ACT/SAT scores (if applicable). - 8.
+Applicants whose first language is not English must provide proof of English proficiency. - An International Student Financial Statement Form (provides applicant identification information, names of dependents who will accompany the applicant to the United States, names of sponsors

+- who will provide financial support, and the name of a contact person in the United States who may assist applicant with receiving and sending information).
+Forms available on the website. - 10.
 A Letter of Support from Sponsor(s) (confirms that the sponsor is committed to providing financial support to the applicant) - 11.
 Bank Letter (s) (verifies the amount of money sponsors have available to support the applicant for two semesters).
-Must be on company letterhead stating account holder's name, personal account, when open and current status and funds in U.S. Dollars. - International Student Identification and Contact Information (provides applicant's identification information, current U.S., Address, E-Mail Address, current phone number, and foreign address). - An International Student Transfer Form (provides release of I-20 from college or university where applicant is currently a student). - 14.
-Copy of current Passport and Visa if applicable
+Must be an original letter on company letterhead stating account holder's name, personal account, when open and current status and funds in U.S. Dollars. - International Student Identification and Contact Information (provides applicant's identification information, current U.S., Address (if any), E-Mail Address, current phone number, and foreign address).
+Forms available on the website. - 13.
+An International Student Transfer Form (provides release of I-20 from college or university where applicant is currently a student). - 14.
+Copy of current Passport - 15.
+Copy of current Visa

 - 1. Have the equivalency of an academic high diploma in the United States. - 2.
 Have sufficient English proficiency. - 3.
-Have proof of financial support to study for one year.

-- 4. SAT / ACT scores to exempt Learning Support - 5.
+Have proof of financial support to study for one year. - 4.
+SAT/ACT scores to exempt Learning Support or acceptable English Placement Index (EPI) and Math Placement Index (MPI) scores.
+EPI and MPI are based on Accuplacer scores and ACT/SAT scores (if applicable). - 5.
 Have a current Passport